 Shriners Children’s is an international burn care referral center.
 We see children from all over the globe and have medical teams ready to assist when disasters and emergencies occur.
 We have a strong history of providing medical care for children across the globe and responding quickly to tragedies involving children wherever and whenever they occur.

-The Shriners Children’s burn care teams often work with local organizations to promote health and safety through fire prevention research and education.
+The Shriners Children’s burn care teams often work with local organizations to promote health and safety through fire prevention education and research.
 Topics of prevention studies include halogen lamps, fire imagery in toy advertising, microwavable soups, circle of safety, scald burns and residential sprinklers.
 Some of our locations also conduct burn prevention programs for school children.

 Here are some ways you can prevent a child from being burned: